|

 place of manufacture

-was removed.
-Although their offices for the sewing machines were at Vickers House in Westminster, Vickers built a factory in Crayford, London, to handle the sewing machines.
-Labour and material shortages, and a massive output toward the war effort, made production of the sewing machine a long and arduous task.
-However they persevered knowing that in peacetime there was little demand for machine guns but a huge demand for sewing machines.
+into the sewing machine business.
+Although their offices for the sewing machines were at Vickers House in Westminster, Vickers built a factory in Crayford, London, However they persevered knowing that in peacetime there was little demand for machine guns but a huge demand for sewing machines.
 Every house in the country wanted one and even Singer could not supply the demand.
-So throughout the war their head engineer Charles Edward Francis carried on with improvements to the basic model.
-In October 1917 they applied for improvements to their sewing machine although it was not accepted and the patent granted until January of 1919.
+So throughout the war their head engineer, Charles Edward Francis, carried on with improvements to the basic model.
+In October 1917 they applied for improvements to their sewing machine, although it was not accepted and the patent granted until January of 1919.

 They were once again looking forward and it paid off.
 After hostilities ended they used a lots of the machinery that had made the Vickers weapons of war for sewing machine production.
 What a revelation! ***** During the war huge advances had been made in technology but Vickers stuck with the old F&R patterns with their slight modifications to the reverse lever and shuttle (patent No 122,432).
 This was the opposite to their plane production.
 On the 14th of June 1919 a Vickers twin-engined Vimy Mk 4 Bomber took off from America and made the first successful crossing of the Atlantic.
 The Rolls Royce Eagle III engined bi-plane landed in Ireland 16 hours and 27 minutes later.
 Alcock & Brown had made history and also claimed the £10,000 prize offered by the Daily Mail.
 We are jumping ahead we need to go back a step or two. ***** The